- Asst. Vice President for Online Services

-- Vice Chancellor for Student Affairs & Enrollment
+- Vice Chancellor of Student Affairs & Enrollment Management

 - SUBR Strategic Plan